appsmithorg/appsmith-docs/how-to-guides/how-to-use-redis-as-a-data-source-on-apppsmith.md

     ```
     Response : Thursday, 7 October, 2021

-3. Once you fetched all keys successfully, you all ready to proceed further.
+3. Once you fetch all keys successfully,then you are ready to proceed further.

 ### Binding the data to a widget

-1. After run each query, select your desired **Widget** Type, and click to *Add to canvas*
+1. After running each query, select your desired **Widget** Type, and click to *Add to canvas*

 ![Create Widget](../.gitbook/assets/redis-create-widget.png)

-2. Now, change you widget name, and its attributes, according to your needs.
+2. Now, change the widget name, and its attributes, according to your needs.

 ![Edit Widget](../.gitbook/assets/redis-edit-widget.png)